nlplab/brat/installation.md

     sudo vim /etc/apache2/httpd.conf

-If you are installing brat into your home directory, add the following lines:
+If you are installing brat into the `public_html` subdirectory of your home directory, add the following lines:

     <Directory /home/*/public_html>
         AllowOverride Options Indexes FileInfo Limit